lithrion/lithrion.github.io/_class-projects/Final-Project.md

 ### Web Browsing

 A fair amount of traffic was detected between `166.62.111.64` (mysocalledchaos.com) and `172.16.4.205` (Rotterdam-PC.mind-hammer.net)

 ![Web Traffic](/images/class-projects/final/web_traffic.png)

 The user appears to have been browsing the website mysocalledchaos.com and also downloaded some files

 ![Downloads](/images/class-projects/final/downloads.png)

-On closer inspection those files did not raise any concerns.
+On closer inspection those files did appear to be malicious.

 ### Watching YouTube